appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 Ensure that your developer accounts have the necessary permissions to publish apps, manage metadata, and access analytics.
 If you're part of a team, verify that you have the appropriate role within your developer account (Release Manager and above role).

-Please visit the [**Apple App Store Connect Permission**](https://developer.apple.com/help/account/manage-your-team/roles/) documentation.
+Please visit the [**Apple App Store Connect Permission**](https://developer.apple.com/help/account/manage-your-team/roles/) documentation for more information.

 :::

-### Adding App Store Connect API Key
+### Adding an App Store Connect API Key

-For App Store Connect integration, go to integrations in your organisation.
+For App Store Connect integration, go to Integrations under My Organization.
 Select the App Store Connect API Key from the Connections section.
-Fill in the information in the modal that opens and save.
+Fill in and save the information in the next screen.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-orgIntegration.png' />

 - **Issuer ID**: Identifies the issuer who created the authentication token.
 Your issuer ID from the API Keys page in App Store Connect, for example, `57246542-96fe-1a63-e053-0824d011072a`
 - **Key ID**: The .p8 file ID value.